In this section, we further describe data-items holding references to objects.

 Reference parameter passing

-Passing a parameter as part of a method invocation or class invocation is similar to assignment in the sense that the actual parameter is assigned to the formal parameter of the method or class respectively.
+Passing a parameter as part of a method invocation or class instantiation is similar to assignment in the sense that the actual parameter is assigned to the formal parameter of the method or class respectively.

 Consider the following example: